WonderProxy and Your Data

 - Toronto, Ontario, Canada, which is where our Webserver is.

 WonderProxy is a Canadian corporation, incorporated Federally and registered provincially in Quebec and Ontario.

 Note that this list is not necessarily complete.
 For all steps it’s possible the company providing a service (e.g. Amazon) maintains sufficient presence in other jurisdictions to have a vulnerability there too.
 For an example, see Microsoft vs United States

 We use the data we collect for three main purposes:

 For billing purposes.
 We record how much traffic is used and through which servers to bill customers accurately.

 To help users see their own usage, whether it’s in summary form for usage monitoring, or in detail so they can diagnose a problem.

 We look at data in aggregate for two purposes.
 Reporting - for example, how many bytes were transferred by all users yesterday?
 Planning - for example, how much traffic do we need to buy in Peru next year?

 Only staff with a specific need have access to full access logs.
-Aggregate data about accounts (e.g. Morgan used 525MB last month) is available to all staff who handle support.
+Aggregate data about accounts (e.g. Morgan used 525MB last month) is available to all staff.